Solar Eclipse Folklore, Myths, and Superstitions

 solar eclipse legends and lore moon fighting with the sun

-A Solar Eclipse and Romance
+A Total Eclipse and Romance

 Some cultures thought that the Sun was in a fight with its lover, the Moon!
 Others found a different kind of romantic explanation.